raxoft/form_input/README.md

   class: Integer
 ```

+You can even consider using `strip.empty?`
+if you want to allow an all-whitespace input to be consumed silently.

 Of course, all that would be a lot of typing for something as common as integer parameters.
 That's why the `FormInput` class comes with plenty standard filters predefined: